LootBot (LOOT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LootBot Historical Price

-According to the latest data gathered on LootBot live price page, the current price of LootBot is 0.04451252USD.
-The circulating supply of LootBot(LOOT) is 6.14M LOOT , giving it a market capitalization of $273.47K.
+According to the latest data gathered on LootBot live price page, the current price of LootBot is 0.04930649USD.
+The circulating supply of LootBot(LOOT) is 6.11M LOOT , giving it a market capitalization of $301.28K.

 The LootBot Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LOOT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.